 The General Manager shall not cause or allow the financial stability of the organization to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 1.1: Indebtedness or illiquidity that jeopardizes the ability of the organization to repay its current and long-term debts and meet its financial obligations to lenders, vendors, employees, and tax authorities in a timely and efficient manner, - EL 1.1.1.
-Inadequate days of cash on hand. - EL 1.2: Net annual income inadequate to ensure the goals of the organization are achievable. - EL 1.3: Financial record-keeping systems that are inadequate or out of conformity with generally accepted accounting practices (GAAP). - EL 1.4: Financial reporting to the board which is less than quarterly or inadequate by means of excluding an accurate balance sheet, statement of cash flows, net income statement, or such additional indices and reports as deemed useful in the discharge of board's fiduciary responsibilities.
+Inadequate days of cash on hand. - EL 1.2: Net annual income inadequate to ensure the goals of the organization are achievable. - EL 1.2.2 Annual contributions to capital reserves or financial investments to be less than 5% of net savings, except in those years where the sum of cash used in investing activities and cash used in financing activities exceed cash produced by operations, as a result of: - a) significant capital investments in alignment with the Co-op's strategic plan; or - b) budgeted losses resulting from new initiatives or business units in alignment with the Co-op's strategic plan; or - c) significant principal payments on existing debt; or - d) significant unforeseen liabilities. - EL 1.3: Financial record-keeping systems that are inadequate or out of conformity with generally accepted accounting practices (GAAP). - EL 1.4: Financial reporting to the board which is less than quarterly or inadequate by means of excluding an accurate balance sheet, statement of cash flows, net income statement, or such additional indices and reports as deemed useful in the discharge of board's fiduciary responsibilities.